wasdee/rezipe/README.md

-# Recipe 👨‍🍳👩‍🍳🍽
+# Rezipe 👨‍🍳👩‍🍳🍽
 A way to write down your cooking/baking recipes in Python.
 This is an actual library, no joke (period).
 Made with ❤ for everyone with minimum coding literacy.

 ## Features
 * Accept concurrent async/await - real home cooker do multiple things at once
 * Auto Convertion - enable percise measurement by default
-* Easy to fork(copy and modify) - that is the nature of open source.
+* Easy to fork(searchable, copy and modify) - that is the nature of open source.
 * Crystal Clear - yep totally logical and very descriptive